sam-k0/SPLE_Lab/readme.md

 - `cfg_griesheim.txt` - Griesheim station
 - `cfg_template.txt` - Base template

+Copy the base template and configure the different define flags

 ## ⚙️ Creating Your Own Config

 To create a custom radio manual, answer these questions: